adlerryan/ReactDjangoMapApplication/README.md

   - Django Rest Framework

 **Google API Key**
 To make use of the map functionalities, you need to have a Google API key.
+API Keys that are referenced, will not be active.
 Follow these steps to set it up:
 1. Visit the Google Cloud Console.
 2. Create a new project or select an existing project.
 3. Navigate to the Credentials tab and click on Create Credentials.